sathviktn/Traffic-Sign-Recognition/README.md

 Traffic Sign Recognition

 Hello everyone.
   This is a mini project on traffic sign recognition based on deep learning and CNN.
-It is written in Python3 and the dataset is from the kaggle website.
+It is written in Python3 on Jupyter Notebook and the dataset is from the kaggle website.
 This is the link to the dataset - https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign .

 In this project, We have used 43 different classes of traffic signs for classifying.